 Two pedestrians have been killed by curb-jumping drivers since Friday in Manhattan and Brooklyn.

-On Friday evening at approximately 5:40, Martha Atwater was struck by the driver of a Honda truck after she stepped out of Bagel Cafe at the corner of Clinton Street and Atlantic Avenue in Brooklyn Heights.
+On Friday evening at approximately 5:40, Martha Atwater was struck by the driver of a Honda truck after she stepped out of Atlantic Bagels Cafe at the corner of Clinton Street and Atlantic Avenue in Brooklyn Heights.
 The unidentified motorist was traveling north on Clinton Street when he “lost control” of the vehicle, mounted the sidewalk, and pinned Atwater against the building, according to reports.
 From the Post:

 “She just came in to buy cookies.
 She looked happy, she was smiling,” said the cafe manager, Alauddin Shipun.

 “She walked out.
 I heard a big bang and she was gone.
 Someone was trying to lift her head up and asking her, ‘Are you OK?
 Are you OK?’”